squid-cache/squid-cache.github.io/docs/Features/MemPools.md

 ```

 Classes which use the CBDATA_CLASS macro **must not** also use
 MEMPROXY_CLASS.
-That includes use in the direct line of inheritence
+That includes use in the direct line of inheritance
 within a class hierarchy.